Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Baylor Insights & Trends

-- Baylor has a 6-4 record against the spread while finishing 6-4 overall in its last 10 games.
+- Baylor is 6-4 against the spread and 6-4 overall in its last 10 contests.

-- In their past 10 games, the Bears have hit the over six times.
+- Six of Bears' last 10 outings have gone over the total.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.